jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     gcc/g++ and associated build tools
     git
     ssh/scp server and client
-    perl and a number of commonly used modules
+    perl and python with a number of modules

 The *console-image* has a line